 This patient’s SMP has quite a few problems:

 All these problems can be avoided if you choose a technician with the right skill level and technique.
 Proper technique includes :

 You can also ask them how they prepare and perform SMP on each patient, and check this against your own research.
-Make sure you’re satisfied with their answers before you hand over any money.
+Ensure you’re satisfied with their answers before handing over any money.

 In these examples, there’s zero fade around the temples, creating sharp, unnatural hairlines: